PPS-22-Scooby/pps-22-scooby.github.io/Writerside/topics/Scooby-application-lifecycle.md

 ## Crawler Tree

-Why wait only for the Root Crawler?
-The system is designed so that a Crawler can finish its execution under one of four
+The system is designed so that a Crawler can finish its execution under one of four conditions:
-conditions:

 * No valid links to explore on the crawled page.
 * It is a _leaf Crawler_ (i.e., it has reached the maximum crawling depth).